-The Future X: Can Simon Fuller recreate the Spice Girls' magic with his TikTok band?
+The Future X: Can Simon Fuller's TikTok band recreate the Spice Girls' magic?

 Created in 2017, the group consists of 18 members, each representing a different country and nationality from around the world.

+Fuller, rather chillingly, billed them as "the first group to offer open access to their music and lives in real time".

-In the last five years, they have released a staggering 57 singles, none of which has troubled the charts, while documenting their career in an ongoing YouTube series, which has attracted almost 8 million subscribers.
+In the last five years, the band have released a staggering 57 singles, none of which has troubled the charts, while documenting their career in an ongoing YouTube series, which has attracted almost 8 million subscribers.

-Their Spotify statistics are relatively healthy, however, with 655,000 monthly listeners, placing them amongst the top 10,000 acts on the streaming service.
+Their Spotify statistics are relatively healthy, with 655,000 monthly listeners, placing them amongst the top 10,000 acts on the streaming service.

 In 2019, they performed at the opening ceremony of the Special Olympics and, the following year, their single Come Together was nominated for an MTV Award.

-However, they are not the cultural or musical force that the Spice Girls were, nor have they had the impact of Fuller's other clients, including Annie Lennox, Amy Winehouse, the Beckhams and Carrie Underwood.
+However, they are not the cultural or musical force that the Spice Girls were, nor have they had the impact of Fuller's many other clients, including Annie Lennox, Amy Winehouse, the Beckhams and Carrie Underwood.

 But in a press release, the mogul said he was "thrilled" at the formation of The Future X, saying they combined "everything that is exciting about contemporary young artists: Authenticity, confidence, empowerment and a unique balance between extraordinary dancers and iconic singers".